Motivesoft/vscode-ulid-generator/README.md

 The extension supports ULID monotonic and time-seeded generation of ULIDs.
 The best explanation for this can be found in the ULID spec or the README files of the libraries listed in [Requirements](#requirements).

+This extension supports Visual Studio Code on the desktop and for the web, for example with [https://vscode.dev/](https://vscode.dev/).

 ## Requirements

 This extension uses the [ulidx](https://github.com/perry-mitchell/ulidx) fork of the original [ulid](https://github.com/ulid/javascript) package as it seems better maintained.